Enhanced Institutional Membership in the Council on Undergraduate Research

 St. John Fisher College is an Enhanced Institutional Member of the Council on Undergraduate Research (CUR).
 This means that you are able to register to utilize the member resources and benefits of this national organization at no cost (details below).
 Currently, CUR is comprised of 13 divisions: arts and humanities, at-large, biology, chemistry, education, engineering, geosciences, health sciences, mathematics and computer sciences, physics/astronomy, psychology, social sciences, and undergraduate research program directors.

-To join CUR you will need to fill out the CUR Membership Form.
+To join CUR you will need to visit CUR's Membership Page.

 Once your membership is processed, you will receive a confirmation email.
 Each CUR member is assigned a unique login username and password.
 This login information can be used to access the CUR members’ only website where you can: update your membership profile, receive discounts on meeting registrations, receive discounts on publication orders, review a wealth of resources on undergraduate research, and perform many other member functions.